hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - An export clause defines aliases for selected members of an object.
 - Exported members are accessible from inside the object as well as from outside ...
 - ... even when the aliased object is private.
-- Export aliases encourage the best practice: Prefer composition over inheritance.
+- Export aliases encourage a best practice: Prefer composition over inheritance.
 - They also fill the gap left by deprecated/removed package objects which inherited from some class or trait.
 - A _given_ instance can also be exported, if the exported member is also tagged with _given_.